Video: Factory vs. aftermarket car speakers listening test

 More from Matt Freeman

 Okay, so we've been telling you forever how much better aftermarket speakers sound than factory speakers.
-Factory speakers are not built to last, so over time they'll deteriorate to the point where they sound truly awful.
+Factory speakers are not built to last.
+Over time they'll deteriorate to the point where they sound truly awful.
 However, since that deterioration happens gradually, your ears may have gotten used to it.

-We set up a blind listening test in our Labs and invited some of our most critical listeners to drop by and see if they could tell a difference in the sound.
+Just for kicks, we set up a blind listening test in our lab and invited some of our most critical listeners to drop by and see if they could tell a difference in the sound.
+They'll start off listening to a very nice pair of brand new Focal speakers, priced in the hundreds of dollars.
+Then we'll switch to a pair of old, deteriorated cheap factory speakers, just to see how our coworkers react.

 Matt: Hi there.
 We're in the Crutchfield car listening room today to do a little mad scientist experiment with a set of really old and worn out factory speakers.
 Now the thing about factory speakers is, that when you first buy your car they can sound fantastic.
 They're very efficient, so they play pretty loudly, and they're fairly accurate because they're in good shape.
 They're brand new.
 But they degrade over time.
 Heat, extreme cold, and in many places extreme humidity conspire to take their toll.
 And after a while the surrounds deteriorate, the cones fall apart.
 They can crack and tear.